Jiwoo717/Algorithm-Use-Cases/README.md

 Preface: Every query in this repository has undergone rigorous obfuscation to guarantee security and maintain confidentiality.
 Please interpret the queries solely based on its' functionality.

 This repository houses a collection of miscellaneous SQL queries that I've written over time varying in its' purpose.
-Included in this collection you'll find everything from simple SELECT statements to, JOIN operations, and aggregate functions.
+Included you'll find everything from simple SELECT statements to, JOIN operations, and aggregate functions.
 This repository serves as a personal reference/library and might be useful for others looking for SQL examples or inspiration.

 ## Table of Contents